The Power of a Strategic Email Sender Name

 Recipients are more likely to open and engage with emails from humans than brands.
 Including your first or last name along with company name will help you build rapport and personal connections.

-Here are a few ways to humanize your sender names:
+Here are 4 ways to humanize your sender names:

 2. Include a title and role: Include a relevant title or role along with personal names to provide extra information and increase transparency.